angular-heidelberg/pages/community-updates/ngHeidelbergv9.md

 ## Next Meetup (#ngHeidelberg v10)

-Planned for May 2020.
+Planned for early May 2020.
 One speaker already confirmed.

 ----